ovrclk/akashjs-doc/README.md

 // You can use your own RPC node, or get a list of public nodes from akashjs const rpcEndpoint = "http://my.rpc.node";

-const myRegistry = new Registry(
+// The akash types need to be registered with the client const myRegistry = new Registry(
     getAkashTypeRegistry()
 );